-has been assumed, and the propagation constant γ fully describes the propagation in z-direction.
+has been assumed, and the propagation constant $\gamma$ fully describes the propagation in z-direction.
 Along the direction of propagation, PhC defect waveguides are periodic rather than invariant.
 Since this is a lower symmetry, the description of the field becomes more complicated.
-When x is assumed as the direction of the PhC waveguide and d_x stands for the periodicity of the PhC in this direction, we have for each mode where C_x is a complex number that plays the role of the propagation constant.
-Note that (3) only relates the electromagnetic field at one boundary of the PhC waveguide's unit cell to the field distribution at the opposite boundary (which is separated from the first one by d_x).
-Thus, C_x does not describe the propagation of the field within the unit cell.
+When x is assumed as the direction of the PhC waveguide and $d_x$ stands for the periodicity of the PhC in this direction, we have for each mode where $C_x$ is a complex number that plays the role of the propagation constant.
+Note that (3) only relates the electromagnetic field at one boundary of the PhC waveguide's unit cell to the field distribution at the opposite boundary (which is separated from the first one by $d_x$ ).
+Thus, $C_x$ does not describe the propagation of the field within the unit cell.
 Furthermore, if the defect waveguide is confined by two PhC layers that have a finite thickness, in-plane radiation leakage inevitably occurs.
-This renders C_x to become complex valued even when no material losses are present.
+This renders $C_x$ to become complex valued even when no material losses are present.
 The resulting eigenmode analysis gets even more demanding [20], [21], but it does not prevent one from adapting the mode matching technique to PhC waveguides.

-$$\vec{F}(\vec{r} + \vec{e}x d_x) = \vec{F}(\vec{r})e^{iC_x d_x}$$ (3)

-The Multiple Multipole Program (MMP) [21] is a very flexible, semi-analytic boundary method that allows one to accurately and efficiently compute not only classical waveguide modes but also the eigenmodes of a PhC waveguide using either the supercell approach or a direct approach that includes radiation leakage as well [20].
+$$\vec{F}(\vec{r} + \vec{e}x d_x) = \vec{F}(\vec{r})e^{iC_x d_x} \tag{3}$$ semi-analytic boundary method that allows one to accurately and efficiently compute not only classical waveguide modes but also the eigenmodes of a PhC waveguide using either the supercell approach or a direct approach that includes radiation leakage as well [20].
 In addition the MMP implementation in MaX-1 [22] contains a so-called connection feature.
 Within this description the data of previously analyzed problem solutions (e.g. the eigenmodes of the PhC waveguide) may be packed into connections that are then introduced as new expansions into the subsequent model of the PhC waveguide discontinuity.
 This means that the MMP-connection procedure consists of two different steps: 1) the computation of all relevant modes in the PhC waveguide ports and 2) the computation of the PhC waveguide discontinuity using the modes given by the connections.
 The former requires the solution of an eigenvalue problem, whereas the latter essentially defines a simple scattering problem.

-The main advantages of the MMP-connection scheme are that arbitrary high accuracy and reliability can be reached because of its affinity to mode matching and to analytic procedures.
-It is important to know that the eigenvalue problem associated with PhC waveguide modes is theoretically demanding, but the resulting matrices set up by the eigenvalue problem are small because only the unit cell of the waveguide must be taken into account.
+The Multiple Multipole Program (MMP) [21] is a very flexible, because only the unit cell of the waveguide must be taken into account.
 The scattering model for the PhC discontinuity region is theoretically simpler, but numerically much more demanding because it often involves a larger PhC volume than the waveguide's unit cell, leading to a relatively large matrix equation.
 Referring to the eigensolutions that are provided as connections we are now able to introduce perfect matching conditions for PhC waveguide terminations.
 This allows us to significantly reduce the size of the simulation domain, i.e., to decrease the distance D. Thus, the resulting MMP matrix becomes relatively small.
 Consequently not only high accuracy but also short computation times are obtained.
 Therefore, the procedure is very well suited for any kind of optimization scenario such as the successful optimization of achromatic PhC bends [7] and PhC diplexers [23].